s-benavides/2D_MWF/README.md

 2. A post-processing directory, `postproc`, which contains a movie making script and a pair of files, one python and one Jupyter Lab notebook, which both contain the same scripts for plotting time series and snapshots from the simulations.

-If you have any questions regarding the code or its implementation, don't hesitate to reach out to santiago.benavides@upm.es .
+If you have any questions regarding the code or its implementation, don't hesitate to reach out to Santiago.Benavides@ed.ac.uk .

 ### Releases:
 v1.0, April 22, 2025. [![DOI](https://zenodo.org/badge/675737995.svg)](https://doi.org/10.5281/zenodo.15261062)